shayhowe/modular-html-css-workshop/README.md

 **Step 1**

 * Place two different feeds in to primary and secondary columns
-* Float all profile images to the left and content to right
+* Float all profile images to the left and content to the right

 **Step 2**